IEOM STEM Poster Competition – California

 The IEOM STEM Poster Competition recognizes the outstanding students for their accomplishment in Science, Technology, Engineering, and Math (STEM) for their innovative and creative projects.
 Early involvement with STEM projects, youth would be equipped with the knowledge and skills to solve real world complex and challenging problems.
 IEOM Society International encourages youth to pursue STEM education and select their careers as scientists, engineers, and innovators and understands global perspectives.
 IEOM STEM Poster Competition is a step forward for global leadership.

-Participants will bring a poster (preferable printed).
-The size of the poster should be 36″ x 24″ (36 inches high by 24 inches wide).
-Posters will be judged for each age category: G6-7, G8-9, G10-12, College and Graduate.
+Participants will bring a poster including any school poster, tri-folder poster or printed poster.
+The size of the poster should be 24″ x 36″ (24 inches high by 36 inches wide).
+Posters will be judged for each age category: K-G5, G6-7, G8-9, G10-12, College and Graduate.
 Winners will receive award certificates and plaques.
 Any students from middle schools, high schools, college and graduate schools in California can join the competition.

 07:00 – 9:00 Registration